 Download: Free (Windows)

-If you are looking for a Bluestacks alternative that is optimized for gaming then let me offer you the latest Android emulator in town, LDPlayer.
+If you’re looking for a software like Bluestacks that is optimized for gaming then let me offer you the latest Android emulator in town, LDPlayer.
 It has been just a few months since its launch, but LDPlayer has quickly risen to popularity due to its great performance.
 I installed it on my AMD powered laptop and it worked flawlessly without throwing any error.

 Download: Free (Windows)